raspberrypi/documentation/remote-access/README.md

 - [IP address](ip-address.md)
     - How to find your Raspberry Pi's IP address in order to connect to it
 - [Access over Internet](access-over-Internet/internetaccess.md)
-    - Remote access to the Pi over the Internet using Weaved
+    - Remote access to the Pi over the internet using Weaved
 - [VNC](vnc/README.md)
     - Remote access to the Pi's graphical interface, viewed in a window on another computer
 - [SSH](ssh/README.md)
     - Access the command line of the Pi from another computer
 - [SFTP](ssh/sftp.md)
-    - Copy files between your Pi and another computer using SFTP (Secure FTP)
+    - Copy files between your Pi and another computer using SFTP (Secure File Transfer Protocol)
 - [SCP](ssh/scp.md)
-    - Copy files between your Pi and another computer using SCP (Secure Copy)
+    - Copy files between your Pi and another computer using SCP (Secure Copy Protocol)
 - [SSHFS](ssh/sshfs.md)
-    - Copy files between your Pi and another computer using SSHFS (SSH Filesystem)
+    - Copy files between your Pi and another computer using SSHFS (Secure Shell Filesystem)
 - [rsync](ssh/rsync.md)
     - Synchronise folders between the Pi and another computer using `rsync` over SSH
 - [FTP](ftp.md)
-    - Copy files between your Pi and another computer using FTP
+    - Copy files between your Pi and another computer using FTP (File Transfer Protocol)
 - [Web Server](web-server/README.md)
-    - Set up a website or a web page to display some information about the Pi, using a web browser on another machine, on the network, or on the internet
+    - Set up a website or a web page to display some information about the Pi, using a web browser on another machine, on the network or on the internet.